dinosath/axum-template/README.md

 ## Features
 - Rust backend powered by axum
 - Database support for postgres via sea-orm
-- Docker and docker-compose support
+- Docker multi-architecture support (amd64, arm64) with cargo-chef
+- Compressed, optimized images (~5 MB) using LTO and binary stripping
+- OpenAPI documentation with interactive UI (utoipa + Scalar)
 - Flexible code generation via baker
 - Generate either a minimal project or a full CRUD app based on your entity definitions